 Chemicals is a minor emission source category.
-Figure 3.2.43 shows the time series for fuel consumption and emissions of SO_2 , NO_x , NMVOC and CO.
+Figure 3.2.43 shows the time series for fuel consumption and emissions of SO2, NO_x, NMVOC and CO.

 Natural gas is the main fuel in this subsector.
-The consumption of residual oil has decreased and the SO_2 emission follows this fuel consumption.
-The increased emission of NMVOC in 2015-2018 is related to the consumption of wood.
+The consumption of residual oil has decreased and the SO2 emission follows this fuel consumption.